 The Institute of Leadership has a similar suite of ‘Accredited’ courses.

 All of our ILM Recognised / Institute of Leadership Accredited courses have the following assessments:

 - on-course, where you show that you can do what you learn,

 - a brief written assignment after the course (ranging from 1,000 words for 1-day courses up to 3,000 words for longer courses), where you explain how you will use (or have used) the material you learn on the course.

 Yes!
 The Recognised / Accredited versions are optional, and the price is slightly higher due to the fees associated with registration and marking.
 The classroom / Zoom training is identical for the standard and Recognised / Accredited versions of a course.

 These will be made clear to you at the start of each certificated course, and will be shown in the training manual you will receive before the course.
 They comply with the requirements of the organisations referred to above, and we pride ourselves on having extremely high standards.

 No. All of our courses are assessed against strict criteria – we make these available to you before the course.
 We have a very high pass rate, and it is our intention and desire that you pass.
 You will appreciate that a course where everyone automatically passes renders the certificate almost worthless.

-Because we teach the applications of NLP in business / the workplace, coaching and sport, and run the approved 2 day core coaching skills course, external coaching-related organisations such as ILM and Association for Coaching have accredited our courses as being suitable for coaching qualifications.
+Because we teach the applications of NLP in business / the workplace, coaching and sport, and run the approved 2-day core coaching skills course, external coaching-related organisations such as the Institute for Leadership & Management, The ILM and The Association for Coaching have accredited our courses as being suitable for coaching qualifications.